josemotta/IoT.Starter.Pi.Lumi/README.md

 #### lirc-compose.yml

 The io.swagger service was the only change at `lirc-compose.yml`.
-The image for `home-web` powered by Lirc changed to `home-web-ir`, to differentiate from `home-web` with no Lirc support.
+The image for web service powered by Lirc changed to `home-web-ir`, to differentiate from previous `home-web` with no Lirc support.

 	services: